EMERGENCY OFFICE CLOSING DUE TO FIRE

 Your township officials have been closely monitoring the COVID-19 pandemic.
 Please be assured that we are committed to providing essential services during this national emergency situation.

 Ensuring the safety and well-being of township residents and our staff is paramount.
-The township office at 739 Elm Street in Winnetka will be closed beginning Tuesday, March 17 and the situation will be monitored for the next 14-days.
+The township office at 739 Elm Street in Winnetka is open Monday-Friday from 10:00 a.m. until 2:00 p.m. for food pantry pick-up or telephone service inquiries.
 Residents in need of emergency financial assistance can secure help by phoning Jeanne Winsted Rosser at (847) 446-8201.

-Food pantry clients will be able to pick-up one bag of pre-selected food.
+Food pantry clients will be able to pick-up one bag of pre-selected food every other week.
 Paper goods and grocery donations will be accepted by appointment.
 Please phone Brian Leverenz, Community Service Administrator at (847) 446-8203 to make arrangements for pick-up or donations.

 Please note that U.S. Passport service has also been temporarily suspended during the Coronavirus pandemic.